 - 7.52 The District has a diverse heritage which underpins its special character, including over 100 ancient monuments, 2000 listed buildings, 10 historic parks and gardens, more than 30 conservation areas and a historic battlefield which now lies within the South Downs National Park.
-Their retention and enhancement is essential for the conservation of the District's unique sense of place and can bring wider social, cultural, economic and environmental benefits. - 7.53 In addition, the District's distinctive landscape character, which derives from a combination of natural and man-made assets, contributes to its special qualities.
-The importance of the landscape, both as a whole and locally-important features as identified in the Winchester District Landscape Character Assessment and the Winchester City and its Setting study, highlight the necessity for these special qualities to be retained and respected in planning for growth and change. - 7.54 Designated and protected features should not be seen as a constraint to change, but as a catalyst for regeneration and diversification, bringing economic, cultural and educational benefits.
+Their retention and enhancement is essential for the conservation of the District's unique sense of place and can bring wider social, cultural, economic and environmental benefits. - 7.53 In this regard, the Local Planning Authority has and will continue to undertake a proactive approach to the conservation and enhancement of the District's historic environment.
+This approach will include the production of a programme of conservation area appraisals and management plans and any other necessary studies and strategies to support the protection, maintenance and enhancement of the District's heritage assets, including the preparation and maintenance of a Heritage at Risk Register.
+The Local Planning Authority will actively seek to bring assets on the register back into care. - 7.537.54 In addition, the District's distinctive landscape character, which derives from a combination of natural and man-made assets, contributes to its special qualities.
+The importance of the landscape, both as a whole and locally-important features as identified in the Winchester District Landscape Character Assessment and the Winchester City and its Setting study, highlight the necessity for these special qualities to be retained and respected in planning for growth and change. - 7.547.55 Designated and protected features should not be seen as a constraint to change, but as a catalyst for regeneration and diversification, bringing economic, cultural and educational benefits.
 In addition to the many formally designated sites and buildings within the District, it is often the additional numerous undesignated heritage assets and the setting of such areas that makes them special and even small changes can have an adverse impact.
 It is critical that, when development proposals are considered, these assets are given due consideration at the design stage to ensure that any adverse impacts are either avoided or can be fully mitigated.